^

 • regular back pain, even after minor exertion;

-Diagnostics of the left-sided scoliosis
+Diagnostics left-sided scoliosis

-Routine examinations and screening tests are often performed in schools, manufacturing plants, and large offices.
-How to define left-sided scoliosis?
-The standard test is “bending over”: the person bends forward, the legs are held together, the knees are not bent, and the arms should hang down freely.
-Scoliosis is said to be when, during the test, a deformity is found along the spine, an incorrect position of the shoulder blades relative to the axis of the back.
-[17]
+Preventive examinations and screening tests are often performed in schools, manufacturing plants and large offices.
+How to determine left-sided scoliosis?
+The standard test is a "tilt": the person bends forward, legs are held together, knees are not bent, and arms should hang freely down.
+Scoliosis is said to be present when the test reveals a deformation along the spine, an incorrect position of the shoulder blades relative to the axis of the back. [ 17 ]

 Standard instrumental diagnostics includes the following procedures: